-In 1967, an interracial group of approximately 20 students at the Richmond Professional Institute held a series of meetings to address race relations and to develop an African American Studies Program.
-These were the beginnings of the African American Studies Department that exists today at VCU.
+In 1967, an interracial group of approximately 20 students at the Richmond Professional Institute held a series of meetings to address race relations and to develop an African American studies program.
+These were the beginnings of the Department of African American Studies that exists today at VCU.